5 levels of Leadership (Maxwell)

-By delegating, he gives them confidence and empowers them to develop themselves.
+By delegating, he or she gives them confidence and empowers them to develop themselves.
 This confidence has to be genuine and communicated clearly to the employee.
-According to John Maxwell, the level 4 leader spends about 80% of his time on coaching colleagues and employees, and only 20% on his own productivity.
+According to John Maxwell, the level 4 leader spends about 80% of his or her time on coaching colleagues and employees, and only 20% on his own productivity.
 In contrast to level 3 leadership, it means letting go.
 The focus on results is of secondary importance.

 The main challenge for leaders at this level is to put the growth of others first, above their own interests.
 The more leaders with the right qualities, the better this will be for the organisation’s mission and vision.

 The more new leaders are trained, the more this leads to productive teams.
 Furthermore, these newly trained employees will appreciate what the leader has done for them personally.
 Some of those ‘mentor relationships’ are likely to last a lifetime.